-For I_c^ , compare the two errors for k_3 : σ (standard deviation of 3 fit values of k_3) and that from the fudged covariance matrix.
-Are they in the same ballpark (say, within a factor of two25)?
+For I_c^ , compare the two errors for k_3 : the standard deviation of 3 fit values of k_3 and, say, the median of the errors from the fudged covariance matrix.
+Are they in the same ballpark (say, within a factor of two26)?
 Calculate the electron temperature of the plasma both in eV and K. Comment on the relationship (if any) between T_e and I_c .